bespinian/blog/content/posts/gitops/index.md

 ### People mostly do continuous deployment in non-prod environments

 At this time, many people do true continuous deployment in non-productive environments.
-It takes a lot of maturity and courage to move this process to productive environments but we can only encourage you to strive to do so.
+It takes a lot of maturity and courage to move this process to productive environments, but we can only encourage you to strive to do so.

 ## ChatOps